Strawberry Mint Spritzer

 - DO NOT SHAKE IN A COCKTAIL SHAKER, unless you want a foamy mess all over your kitchen.

-- Leftovers & Storage: Because sparkling water loses its effervescence quickly, we recommend making puree ahead of time but not mixing until ready to serve.
+- Leftovers and storage: Because sparkling water loses its effervescence quickly, we recommend making puree ahead of time but not mixing until ready to serve.
 Fruit puree can be stored in the refrigerator for up to one week and can be frozen for up to one month and then thawed before use.

-- Nutrition: This summer spritz recipe is very low in calories, had no added sugar, and is a great alternative to plain water and artificially flavored drinks.
+- Nutrition notes: This summer spritz recipe is very low in calories, had no added sugar, and is a great alternative to plain water and artificially flavored drinks.
 The nutrition information below was calculated without added sweetener, however if you do decide to add a natural sweetener the additional sugar would be minimal for the amount of puree actually used in each glass.